Your todo list:

 The easiest second pitch is called Amplified Apples; 5.10+, three bolts.
 It climbs up the line of giant Huecos just right of Tree Crack.
 Other head-wall finishes to the right are harder.

 Originally led with two bolts.
 The direct finish, past bolts #6 & #7 was called "Straight to Hell".
-Now the route is all fixed; one pin and seven bolts to a two bolt anchor.
+Now the route is all fixed; nine bolts to a two bolt anchor.
 However, considering that the second bolt on Desperado broke too easily, here is some back-up and pre-inspection beta.

 The first bolt looks to be a 1/2" Rawl five-piece, usually stronger than the more common 3/8" wedge bolts.
 But it does seem a bit too hammered.
 Your waist will be about seven feet up right of the bolt when reaching left for the hidden hold that gets you to bolt #2.